 These problems have multiplied over the past decade with the emergence of a raft of techniques that have been given the umbrella term of genome (or gene) editing.
-These techniques also result in gene mutations, but whereas chemical and radiation treatment cause thousands of random mutations, genome editing causes mutations only in specific targeted genes.
+These techniques also result in gene mutations, but whereas chemical and radiation breeding treatments cause thousands of random mutations, genome editing causes mutations only in specific targeted genes, quickly and efficiently.

 In its most common usage, genome editing produces a “knockout” mutation, effectively making a gene dysfunctional.
 A technique may involve the use of specially-designed, short DNA molecules (oligonucleotides), or enzymes that can be targeted to make nicks in specific DNA sequences; for instance, you may see references to zinc-finger nucleases (ZFN), meganucleases, transcription activator-like effector nucleases (TALENs) or the CRISPR-Cas9 system.

 Using CRISPR-Cas9, green fluorescent proteins show genetic transformation in the nuclei of wheat cells (magnified 260 times), in a test to control the asparagine gene that is linked to acrylamide formation Credit: Sarah Raffan/Rothamsted Research